b-2-r/qubes-zsvpn/README.md

 > **Also note:**
 > If the client shows you a **"Problem checking IP Location Error: ETIMEDOUT"** message, you can safely ignore this, it will not influence the final ProxyVM in any way.

-If everything is working fine you should see a few more messages.
+If everything is working fine, you should see a few more messages.

 ```
 [INFO] Parsing OpenVPN's command line arguments.